This cookbook describes how to radically improve performance by compiling ahead-of-time (AOT) during a build process.

 platformBrowserDynamic.bootstrap used in JIT compilation to

-platformBrowser().bootstrapModuleFactory and pass in the
+platformBrowser().bootstrapModuleFactory and pass in the AOT-generated

 Here is AOT bootstrap in

-main.ts next to the familiar JIT version:
+main.ts next to the original JIT version:

 Be sure to recompile with

-Tree Shaking can greatly reduce the downloaded size of the application by removing unused portions of both source and library code.
+Tree shaking can greatly reduce the downloaded size of the application by removing unused portions of both source and library code.
 In fact, most of the reduction in small apps comes from removing unreferenced Angular features.

 For example, this demo application doesn't use anything from the

-There is no reason to download Forms-related Angular code and tree shaking ensures that you don't.
+There is no reason to download forms-related Angular code and tree shaking ensures that you don't.

-This cookbook illustrates a Tree Shaking utility called Rollup.
+This cookbook illustrates a tree shaking utility called Rollup.

 Rollup statically analyzes the application by following the trail of